top of page

 We can organise trips with other canoe clubs and experienced or qualified leaders, enabling us to explore new waterways safely.

-We can hire out our craft for individual use provided that you undergo our safety training and have demonstrated that you can paddle safely.
-Note that using club craft for personal use is uninsured and entirely at your own risk.
+We can hire out our craft for individual use provided that you have demonstrated that you can paddle safely and you use the craft within the scope of our insurance, or have your own insurance.

-The club can offer a course in basic paddle safety which will help you to check equipment and make good decisions when paddling independently.
+Our members can share tips on basic paddle safety and rescue skills which will help you to check equipment and make good decisions when paddling independently.

 What WASC can't do